SIJABULILE-NCUBE/CDV01_Career_Goals_Reflection_SIJNCU25575_PTO2508_A_SIJABULILE-NCUBE_CDV01/README.md

   As a beginner in Software Development, I’ve started exploring various roles and industries that are open to entry-level professionals or career changers.
 So far, I’ve researched the following:

-  * Software Developer/Software Engineer (Front-End and Full-Stack) 💻
+  * Software Developer/Software Engineer (Front-End , back-End and Full-Stack) 💻
   * UI/UX Designer 🎨
   * Quality Assurance (QA) / Software Testing 🔍
   * FinTech (Financial Technology) - Data Analyst or Data Scientist 📊